amadeus4dev/developer-guides/docs/resources/hotels.md

 Your application can also display a list of suggested hotel names based on keywords used in the search query.

-[Hotel Name Autocomplete API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-name-autocomplete/api-reference) will provide a list of up to 20 hotels whose names most closely match for a given text string.
-For each hotel result, the API also provides descriptive data including hotel name, address, geocode, property type, IATA hotel code and an Amadeus hotel ID.
+[Hotel Name Autocomplete API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-name-autocomplete/api-reference) provides a list of up to 20 hotels whose names most closely match the search query string.
+For each hotel in the results, the API also provides descriptive data, including the hotel name, address, geocode, property type, IATA hotel code and the Amadeus hotel ID.

 `Hotel ID` can be easily passed to the `Hotel Search API` to retrieve information on rates and rooms.